What is Zillion Solutions?

 • You can submit either:

-• a quick 2 minute or less video or,
+• a quick two minute or less video or,

 • a short five slide or fewer PowerPoint, the PowerPoint does not need to include voice over.

-• Each team must include one or more students enrolled at UM-Flint during Spring 2023, Summer 2023, Fall 2023, or Winter 2024 semesters.
+• Each team must include one or more students enrolled at UM-Flint during summer 2026, fall 2026, or winter 2027 semesters, or a current high school student.
 No limit on group size or interdisciplinary collaborations.

 • UM-Flint students (but not others) may be on more than one team.
 However, if a student is on more than one team that makes it to the finals, s/he will have to choose one team with which to continue the competition.